fonbnk/docs/api-v2.md

 </details>

 We see CELO cUSD supports deposit and payout.
 Merchant balance supports both deposit and payout.
-So we can do Fiat→Merchant balance USD.
+So we can do Crypto→Merchant balance USD.

 Next, call [Get order limits](#get-order-limits) with: